 Before you know it, you have dessert and 5 more drinks.

-You end up thinking to yourself ‘I’ll start the diet again on Monday’.
+You end up thinking to yourself; ‘I’ll start the diet again on Monday’.
 Seriously, how many times have you heard this??
-I put off my goals for most of my life and it got me nowhere (goalwise) it’s only now that I’m feeling more pumped because I’m making time to do what I want to do.
+I put off my goals for most of my life and it got me nowhere.

-The issue with the example above is, when you do this you start to fall back into bad habits.
-Really, you have two choices.
-You can either stay wrapped up in these patterns or you can start planning ahead more.
+When you do this you start to fall back into bad habits.
+So you have two choices: You can either stay wrapped up in these patterns or you can start planning ahead more so you have a clearer plan and time slots to work on your goals.

-By this I mean when starting a diet you really have to be contious of the fact these situations are going to arise.
+By this, I mean when starting a diet you really have to be conscious of the fact situations like this are going to arise.
 If you do fall in and have a bad few days of bingeing, it’s about snapping out of it quickly and being aware of where you’ve gone wrong.
 This comes back down to ‘the bigger picture’.

 It’s super easy to say – ‘I’ll start tomorrow’.
 What I’ve learned quickly is that if you’re not actively taking action your situation won’t ever change by itself.
 You just have to do it.
-Not tomorrow, not on Monday, find out when you have that pocket of time, and do it.
+Get back on that horse ASAP.
+Not tomorrow, not on Monday, just do it…

-If you’re losing weight for example, try and think of the tomorrow’s.
-Try and visualise your goal.
+If you’re losing weight, for example, try and think of ‘the tomorrow’s’.
+Try to visualise your goal.
 It’s not going to magically happen and if you don’t start right now, you’ll be in the same spot in ten, fifteen, twenty years.

-You might now say ‘It’s easier said than done!’ but if you’re thinking that then I wonder if you really want to achieve your goals or not.
+You might now say that’s “Easier said than done!” but if you’re thinking that then I wonder if you really want to achieve your goals or not.

 When I look back on what I’ve overcome over the last ten years already, I feel pretty good.
 I’m not arrogant or have a big head but I’ve come a long way from being totally anxious and self-doubting and it all started with saying ‘enough.’

 If you feel this way too then I think you’re onto something good.
-Stay focused on your goal shouldn’t feel like a chore.
+Staying focused on your goal shouldn’t feel like a chore, it should feel like a meaningful passion.
 I really think that you should and you need to enjoy the process.
 If you don’t enjoy the process then you won’t have the motivation to keep going and you may even give up.

 Even if you fail at reaching your goals, it doesn’t mean you should give up.
 So many successful people fail the first few times before they hit it big.
 I always like the example of Gordon Ramsey.
-He has 3 failed restaurants before he starting making a living as a world class chef.
+He had 3 failed restaurants before he started making a living as a world-class chef.

 If this tells us anything, it’s that you can achieve anything you are relentless with.
 If you’ve got the determination because you love what you do, you can reach your goal one way or another.
 I believe it starts with the mindset of ‘maybe not today, maybe not tomorrow, but it’s only a matter of time.’